project-circle/initial-concept/functionality/README.md

 - Somehow encourage groups based on subject (dota 2) and groups based on closeness (family, close friends etc)
 - Unfriend no longer see conversations started by them.
 But can still see messages from them in conversations started by someone else.
 - If someone is blocked you cant see messages from them or receive friend requests from them

+## Problems

+- Conversation titles - When starting a conversation, the title (viewable by me) can be the name of the group so I know what its about.
+However when receiving conversations, what will the title appear as to me?
+Cant use the friends title and dont want to make them enter one.
+With no title, might be bad UI, to see what all your conversations are about.
+Auto tagging? or at least auto suggest tags on first open of conversation?